• Skip to primary navigation

 Tips

 • Always salt the eggplant slices on both sides and rinse before preparing the eggplant for the breading.
-Salt removes the bitterness and decreases the amount of water in the eggplant before cooking.
+Salt removes the bitterness and decreases the water in the eggplant before cooking.

 • Use unsweetened, unflavored plant milk of choice.
 I used oat milk, but any plant-based milk works.